RomeoV/deep-local-features/README.md

 ```

 ### Load Model & Evaluate with HPatches

+Already evaluated models can be seen in *hpatches_sequences/HPatches-Benchmark-Comparison.ipynb* and in *HPatches-Benchmark-Losses.ipynb*.
+The results for them are cached in *hpatches_sequences/cache*, so they notebook can be rerun yielding the same results.

+##### Download HPatches
 First go to *hpatches_sequences* and run
 ```bash
 sh download.sh
 ```
 to download the HPatches dataset.

+##### Extract Keypoints

 To extract keypoints on the dataset run from the project root folder
 ```
 python extract_features.py --attention_ckpt cfe64_multi_attention_model2_d2netloss
 ```
 The results will be saved with the extension **.our-model**.
 In order to use another extension use `--output_extension .some-extension` or use `--smart_name` in order to generate an extension based on the used model and parameters.
+The generated extensions are written to *checkpoints/extensions.txt*.

 Other useful parameters:
 * `--nogpu` if you don't have a GPU